ircv3/ircv3-specifications/extensions/client-batch.md

 These use the same syntax as server initiated batches.

-Once a client has opened a batch, it MUST NOT send any messages that are not part of the batch.
+Once a client has opened a batch, it MUST NOT send any messages that are not part of the batch, until it is closed (with `BATCH -reference-tag`).

 [`batch`]: ../extensions/batch.html